Lukutakina/Peripheral-Attack-Simulation/README.md

 This project is strictly non malicious and intended for educational and research purposes only
 The goal is to illustrate how real world USB attacks could function if used maliciously

+This project was developed as part of a university course at Halmstad University Sweden and is intended solely for academic use and learning

 ## Purpose

 The purpose of this project is to demonstrate how a USB peripheral can execute commands automatically when inserted